Danny Young (pitcher, born 1994): Atlanta Braves

 On August 6, 2022, Young was claimed off waivers by the Atlanta Braves.
 He made one appearances for Atlanta, throwing 2 2/3 scoreless innings against the New York Mets on August 15.
 He was designated for assignment the following day.
 On August 18, he cleared waivers and was sent outright to the Triple-A Gwinnett Stripers.
 He made 11 appearances for Gwinnett down the stretch, posting a 3.24 ERA with 17 strikeouts in 8 1/3 innings pitched.

 Young participated in major league spring training activities before the 2023 regular season began, and was assigned to minor league camp in March 2023.
 On April 8, the Braves selected Young's contract to the active roster.
 In 8 games out of Atlanta's bullpen, he logged a 1.08 ERA with 11 strikeouts in 8 1/3 innings.
 On July 18, Young was placed on the full–season injured list with an unspecified injury.
 The next day, the Braves released Young from the roster.

 On July 24, Young re-signed with the Braves on a minor league contract.
 In 16 games for Triple–A Gwinnett, he struggled to a 6.32 ERA with 18 strikeouts across 15 2/3 innings pitched.
 Young elected free agency following the season on November 6.

 New York Mets

 On January 12, 2024, Young signed a minor league contract with the New York Mets.
 In 6 games for the Triple–A Syracuse Mets, he logged a 1.13 ERA with 12 strikeouts across 8 innings of work.
 On April 28, the Mets selected Young's contract, adding him to the major league roster.
 In 42 games for New York in 2024, he posted a 4.54 ERA with 48 strikeouts across 37^{2}⁄_{3} innings pitched.
 In Game 1 of the 2024 National League Championship Series, Young made his postseason debut, pitching a scoreless 1^{1}⁄_{3} innings.

 Young made 10 appearances for New York in 2025, recording a 4.32 ERA with 13 strikeouts across 8 1/3 innings pitched.
 On May 4, 2025, it was announced that Young would require Tommy John surgery, ending his season.
+On November 21, he was non-tendered by the Mets and became a free agent.

+Atlanta Braves (second stint)

+On December 2, 2025, Young signed a one-year, split contract with the Atlanta Braves.
+He was transferred to the 60-day injured list on April 11, 2026, as he continued to recover from surgery.
+On July 3, the Braves activated Young for his season debut.
+In 16 appearances for the Braves, he posted an 8.03 ERA with 15 strikeouts over 12 1/3 innings.
+On August 16, Young was designated for assignment by Atlanta.
+He cleared waivers and was sent outright to Triple–A Gwinnett on August 23.